 There are several hypotheses related to the possible dangers caffeine may have on the fetus.
 Let’s take a look at those and the research that either supports the danger or refutes it.

 Many OBGYNs tell mothers to abstain from all caffeine during pregnancy because it increases their risk of miscarriage.

-- Another study showed that expectant mothers consuming 600mg of caffeine or more had a greater risk for miscarriage. src.
+- Another study showed that expectant mothers consuming 600 mg of caffeine or more had a greater risk of miscarriage. src.

-- A 2016 study showed that both women and men who consume at least at least two caffeinated beverages daily in the weeks prior to conception are at greater risk for potential miscarriage. src.
+- A 2016 study showed that both women and men who consume at least two caffeinated beverages daily in the weeks prior to conception are at greater risk for potential miscarriage. src.